uwdata/mosaic/docs/what-is-mosaic/index.md

 Mosaic supports interaction across clients through reactive variables: _params_ and _selections_.
 _Params_ represent single values that may be shared across components.
 When a param updates, clients that subscribe to that param will update in turn.

-As in the [normalized stocks example](/examples/normalize) below, params can also be used in SQL expressions to create truly dynamic queries, with recalculation pushed to the database.
+As in the [normalized stocks example](/examples/normalize) below, params can be used in SQL expressions to create truly dynamic queries, with recalculation pushed to the database.
 Upon each update, data is queried from a backing DuckDB instance—here running directly in the browser via WebAssembly.
 _Move the cursor to see the return on investment if one had invested on a specific day._